Mallorca Narrow Gauge

-We have a private coach for the day and we head right across the island to the north east tip.
-Firstly we visit Pollença with its delightful light coloured stone houses and main square where its cafes invite us to linger!
+You will have private road transport for the day and will head right across the island to the north east tip.
+Firstly you visit Pollença with its delightful light coloured stone houses and main square where its cafes invite us to linger!
 There are many small galleries and shops in the narrow streets and for the energetic the best view of all can be found by climbing the 365 stone steps to Calvari chapel.
-From here we continue by coach the short distance to the port itself with a wonderful promenade and stunning views over the Formentor peninsula.
-Return by coach to Palma.
+From here you continue by road the short distance to the port itself with a wonderful promenade and stunning views over the Formentor peninsula.
+Return by road to Palma.

 Day 6 – Home

 Private transfer back to the airport late morning for an afternoon flight back to preferred regional airoport.

 PLEASE NOTE: Rail tickets can only be purchased locally.
 Full details will be given prior to departure to assist.

 Hotel Avenida Palace, Palma